 |About the Course||Course Details & Syllabus||Cost & Clock Hours|

-The Michigan College Access Network and Michigan Virtual University are co-hosting a training course in postsecondary planning for Michigan school counselors.
+The Michigan College Access Network and the Southern Regional Education Board's Go Alliance Academy are co-hosting a training course in postsecondary planning for Michigan school counselors.
 The course was designed collaboratively with support and expertise from Michigan Association for College Admissions Counseling, Michigan Association of Collegiate Registrars and Admissions Officers, counselor educators from Michigan universities, Michigan Department of Education, Michigan Department of Treasury – Student Scholarships and Grants, Michigan School Counselor Association, and the Michigan Student Financial Aid Association.

 We believe that school counselors are poised to lead the charge in ensuring students are socially, academically, logistically, and financially prepared for postsecondary education.
 Counselors are uniquely positioned to change the postsecondary trajectories for all students.
 In order for counselors to effectively lead the college access movement in their buildings, however, they must be formally trained as college advisers, postsecondary planners, and education advocates.

 Our work in this area has been largely informed by the 2011 and 2012 National Survey of School Counselors published by the National Office for School Counselor Advocacy.
 NOSCA recommended that states provide counselors with pre-service and in-service training that aligns counselors' work to the college and career readiness outcomes of their students.
 Inspired to act based on this data, as well as feedback from the counselors within our LCANs, MCAN launched a counselor training project with a focus on college access, the School Counselor Postsecondary Planning Training course.